 The stop of 4 hours cruise is Dong Thien Cung (Heavenly Palace Grotto), located on a remote island in the bay.
 As the name suggests, the cave adorned with fantastic stalactites and stalagmites.
 Colored lights transform the scene into a fairytale palace.

 Cruising to Ba Hang Village and visiting by kayak or rowing boat.

 We will come back Harbour around 4 PM and we will stop at a break in the middle of the way.
 You have a chance to go to the restroom or have a drink.
 Arriving at about 8.00 – 8.30 pm, we drop you off at your Hotel.
 Finish the unforgettable Halong Bay full day Trip.

 – Viet Flame Tours sets the highest standard in every service to ensure that you will have a memorable trip.

--The itinerary is flexible to guest’ preference.
-Please advise us should you have any special request.
+-The itinerary is flexible to guests’ preferences.
+Please advise us should you have any special requests.

 Fill up the form below to tell us what you're looking for